magic-wormhole/magic-wormhole-protocols/server-protocol.md

 One such use-case is if the server is under a Denial of Service (DoS) attack or other malicious activity.

-The `abilities` message has one key for every permission method it supports whose value is a `dict` containing any options for that method.
-Currently, the following are supported by the protocol:
+The client to server `abilities` message has one key for every supported permission method.
+Each points to a `dict` containing any options for that method.
+Currently, the following are supported by the
+protocol:

 * `hashcash`: this method takes no options so is an empty `dict`.

-If the server wishes to use one of the permission abilities, it will include a `permission` key in the `welcome` message mapping the ability to use to ability-specfic options.
+If the server wishes to use one of the permission abilities, it will include a `permission` key in the `welcome` message mapping the chosen ability to ability-specfic options.

 For `hashcash`, the server will send::